Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents Living with HIV

 Antiretroviral therapy (ART) has reduced HIV-related morbidity and mortality at all stages of HIV infection1-4 and has reduced HIV transmission.5-8 Maximal and durable suppression of plasma viremia delays or prevents the selection of drug-resistance mutations, preserves or improves CD4 T lymphocyte (CD4) cell numbers, and confers substantial clinical benefits, all of which are important treatment goals.9,10 HIV suppression with ART may also decrease inflammation and immune activation thought to contribute to higher rates of cardiovascular and other end-organ damage reported in cohorts with HIV (see Initiating Antiretroviral Therapy).
 Despite these benefits, eradication of HIV infection cannot be achieved with available antiretrovirals (ARVs).
 Treatment interruption has been associated with rebound viremia, worsening of immune function, and increased morbidity and mortality.11 Thus, once initiated, ART should be continued, with the following key treatment goals:

 - Maximally and durably suppress plasma HIV RNA;

-reduce HIV-associated morbidity and prolong the duration and quality of survival,
+- Reduce HIV-associated morbidity and prolong the duration and quality of survival; and

-Viral load reduction to below limits of assay detection in an ART-naive patient usually occurs within the first 12–24 weeks of therapy.
-Predictors of virologic success include:
+After initiation of effective ART, viral load reduction to below limits of assay detection usually occurs within the first 12 to 24 weeks of therapy.
+Predictors of virologic success include the following:

 Strategies to Achieve Treatment Goals